AnthonyChew/SC1015/README.md

 ## Decision Tree Classifier

 Decision Trees are a non-parametric supervised learning method used for classification.
-We chose to use [DecisionTreeClassifier](https://scikit-learn.org/stable/modules/generated/sklearn.tree.DecisionTreeClassifier.html) and the code is stored in a jupyter notebook file titled [DecTree _ randomForest.ipynb] (https://github.com/AnthonyChew/SC1015/blob/main/DecTree_randomForest.ipynb).
+We chose to use [DecisionTreeClassifier](https://scikit-learn.org/stable/modules/generated/sklearn.tree.DecisionTreeClassifier.html) and the code is stored in a jupyter notebook file titled [4_DecTree _ randomForest.ipynb](https://github.com/AnthonyChew/SC1015/blob/main/4_DecTree_randomForest.ipynb).

 For our Decision Tree, we will be using Multi-Variate Decision Tree to predict the number of owners per game, with multiple predictors such as `game reviews`, `game genres`, `available languages`, `game price`.